RobKenis/reinvent-2019-blog/source/_posts/serverless-patterns-and-best-practices.md

 date: 2019-12-03 11:49:50
 tags:
 ---
-{% asset_img banner.png "Serverless best practices" %}
+{% asset_img banner.jpg "Serverless patterns and best practices" %}

 ## Operational responsibility model
 Not everything will be serverelss, most of the time, it will be mix and match.
 'Create a serverless application' from the console became easy as 🥧.